sreeise/graph-rs-sdk/README.md

 Disclaimer:
 Integrates with several parts of the Graph API including OneDrive, Mail, Calendars, and OneNote.
-However, I have had limited time to work on this lately and so adding more Graph APIs will be slow.
+However, I have had limited time to work on this lately so future work will be slow.

 ### Install and Building - Requires Rust nightly
 For Windows install the Windows build tools (And related Visual Studio components for Rust to work on Windows).